mafernandez-stratio/jStreamsAPI/README.md

 jStreamsAPI
 ==========

-Java API for getting streaming information
+Java API for getting streaming information soda from socrata.